Internal

 Robert Ezra Park (February 14, 1864 - February 7, 1944) was an Am urban sociologist, one of the main founders of the original Chicago School.

-Park was born in Harveyville, PN, and grew up in MN.
+Park was born in Harveyville, PN, & grew up in MN.
 He was educated at the U of Michigan, where he was taught by the pragmatist philosopher John Dewey.
 His concern for social issues, & especially issues related to race in the cities, led him to become a journalist in Chicago.

 After being a journalist in various U.S. towns 1887-1898, he then studied Psychology & Philosophy for an MA at Harvard 1898-9, being taught by another prominent pragmatist philosopher, William James.
-After graduation, he went to Germany, studying in Berlin, Strasbourg and Heidelberg btwn 1899 & 1903, before returning to the USA.
+After graduation, he went to Germany, studying in Berlin, Strasbourg & Heidelberg btwn 1899 & 1903, before returning to the USA.
 He studied philosophy & sociology in 1899-1900 w/ Georg Simmel at Berlin, spent a semester in Strasbourg 1900, & took his PhD in Psyc & Phil in 1903 at Heidelberg under Windelband (1848-1915).
 He returned to the USA in 1903, briefly becoming an assistant in philosophy at Harvard 1904-5.

 Park taught at Harvard, until Booker T. Washington invited him to the Tuskegee Institute to work on racial issues in the southern US.
 He joined the Dept of Sociology at the U of Chicago in 1914, staying there until his retirement in 1936.
 He continued teaching until his death, however, at Fisk University.
 Park died in Nashville, TN at the age of seventy nine.